CheloGE/Intro_to_self_driving_cars/Two_Dimensional_Histogram_Filter/README.md

 # 2D histogram filter project

-This code is able to localize the position of an object through the acquisition of sensor data about the environment while moving in a blurred way.
+This code is able to localize the position of an object through the acquisition of a sensor data about the environment while taking into account its blurred motion.